Citation, DOI & article data

-Torus fractures (also known as buckle fractures) are incomplete fractures of the shaft of a long bone that is characterised by bulging of the cortex.
-They usually result from trabecular compression from an axial loading force (along long axis of bone).
-Usually seen in children, frequently involving the distal radial metaphysis.
+Torus fractures, also known as buckle fractures, are incomplete fractures of the shaft of a long bone that is characterized by bulging of the cortex.
+They result from trabecular compression due to an axial loading force along the long axis of the bone.
+They are usually seen in children, frequently involving the distal radial metaphysis.

 Cortical buckle fractures occur when there is axial loading of a long bone.
-This most commonly occurs at the distal radius following a fall on an outstretched arm: the force is transmitted from carpus to the distal radius and the point of least resistance fractures - usually the dorsal cortex of the distal radius.
+This most commonly occurs at the distal radius or tibia following a fall on an outstretched arm; the force is transmitted from carpus to the distal radius and the point of least resistance fractures, usually the dorsal cortex of the distal radius.

 - distinct fracture lines are not seen

 - subtle deformity or buckle of the cortex may be evident

 - in some cases, angulation is the only diagnostic clue